 Sustainable peace begins with a part-time housekeeper.
-At least that’s where Tupou started when she first began working at Ranadi, a women-focused and women-run regenerative organic farming plantation in Deuba, Fiji.
+At least that’s where Tupou started when she first began working, a women-focused and women-run regenerative organic farming plantation in Deuba, Fiji.
 In 2018 Tupou was appointed as the Chief Operating Officer of the company, becoming the first Fijian female COO of an agricultural exporting business.
 Naturally a reserved person, Tupou shied away from being in a leadership position and had to confront gendered norms such as overseeing male employees while overcoming her lack of confidence in communicating with external partners and distributors.

 “I was so afraid of even picking up the phone to talk to the distributors in the past.
 But now I am more confident in leading the employees and in discussions with external parties.”